Jusas/astrometry-api-lite/readme.md

 ### API

+The job of the API is simply to accept jobs and store them into a queue, and to serve the state of each job upon request.
+The jobs are stored in an SQLite database.

-The API implements the following endpoints:
+The API implements the following astrometry.net endpoints:

 - /api/login
 - /api/upload